vsheg/website/posts/2023-10-31-conditional-probability/_content.typ

     &= integral_(-oo)^(+oo) integral_(-oo)^(+oo) f(D = d|X=x, Y=y) dot f_(X,Y)(x, y) dd(x) dd(y)
 $

-This normalization does not affect the distribution's shape and is therefore often omitted in visualization and maximization.
+This normalization does not affect the distribution's shape and is therefore can be omitted in visualization and maximization.

 == Visualization

-Now both the conditional $f(X, Y | D = d^*)$ and unconditional $f(X, Y)$ probability densities can be visualized using the derived expressions.
+Now both the unconditional $f(X, Y)$ and conditional $f(X, Y | D = d^*)$ probability densities can be visualized using the derived expressions.

 // embed code